 Playground supervision begins at 7:45 a.m.
 Students are not to arrive on campus before that time.
 There is no supervision after school on the playground.
 All students must go directly home when dismissed.
-Primary students who are dismissed early may wait for older siblings at the missed early may wait for older siblings at the lunch tables.
+Primary students who are dismissed early may wait for older siblings at the lunch tables.
 There is supervision for 15 minutes after dismissal at the lunch tables and in the parking lots.
-After 15 minutes all students will be brought to the office to call home.
+After 15 minutes all students will be brought to the office to call home during school hours.
+Students are not permitted to bring their own balls (no tennis balls) to use during recess.
+The school provides equipment for recess and lunch periods.